bxt/wptemplates/README.md

 Add this line to your application's Gemfile:

-    gem 'wptemplates', git: 'git://github.com/bxt/wptemplates.git'
+    gem 'wptemplates'

 And then execute:

     $ bundle

-The gem is currently not in the rubygems.org repository.
+Or install it yourself as:

+    $ gem install wptemplates

 ## Usage